Building your resilience – what are your risk factors and protective factors?

 - Relationship difficulties

-Evidently, we know that isolation is just inherently bad for us.
-For example, things like a changing family structure or changing of school systems can cause instability.
-Specifically, it removes the individual from support networks or support individuals that they may have.
+We know that isolation is just inherently bad for us.
+Things like a changing family structure or changing of school systems can cause an instability.
+It removes the individual from support networks or support individuals that they may have.
 That instability is stressful for any of us, and more so for children.

 - Drug and alcohol use

-This reflects poor coping strategies or the absence of positive coping strategies.
-Hence, it tends to be quite a cyclical problem.
+This reflects poor coping strategies, or the absence of positive coping strategies – it tends to be quite a cyclical problem.

 - Experiencing discrimination and racism

 - Being exposed to witnessing or being exposed to violence